oscafrica/documentation/src/GOVERNANCE.md

 When a project is archived, the following happens:

-1. The code repository and forums will be made read-only and made accessible from an "archived projects" section of LibreHealth.io.
+1. The code repository and forums will be made read-only and made accessible from an "archived projects" section of oscafrica.org.
 2. The project's documentation pages will be tagged as "archived".
 A project may be completed, i.e.,  it has achieved its goals and/or fulfilled its charter, in which case it is tagged as "completed" and "archived".
-3. The project or team page on LibreHealth.io will be moved into an "Archive" or "Completed" section.
+3. The project or team page on oscafrica.org will be moved into an "Archive" or "Completed" section.

-In cases where the project has delivered code into other LibreHealth projects, the code will be:
+In cases where the project has delivered code into other Open Source Community Africa projects, the code will be:

 - Deprecated at the point where the project is archived, and
 - The project which now contains the archived code can (but does not have to) remove the code in a subsequent release (it should however give users sufficient time to adapt)